'Bomb cyclone' threatens Northern California and Pacific Northwest

-SEATTLE — (AP) — Northern California and the Pacific Northwest are bracing for what is expected to be a powerful storm, with heavy rain and winds set to pummel the region and potentially cause power outages and flash floods.
+SEATTLE — (AP) — Northern California and parts of the Pacific Northwest are bracing for what is expected to be the most impactful storm the region has seen in nearly two decades, with heavy rain and winds starting to pummel the area and cause power outages Tuesday evening.

 “Be aware of the risk of flash flooding at lower elevations and winter storms at higher elevations.
 This is going to be an impactful event,” he said.